The statin drugs which lower cholesterol, among

 supplementation

-The lowered levels of Coenzyme Q10 may be a major factor in the statins
+The lowered levels of Coenzyme Q10 may be a major factor in the Statins

 being a contributing factor to cancers.